Kathisma: Psalms

 The kathismata are divided up between Vespers and Matins, so that all 150 psalms are read during the course of the week.
 Normally there is one kathisma at Vespers and either two or three at Matins, depending on the day of the week and the time of the year, according to the Church's liturgical calendar.
 On Sunday nights and the nights following an All-Night Vigil, there will be no kathisma at Vespers.
 During Great Lent, kathismata are read during the Little Hours also, so that the entire Psalter is completed twice in a week.

 Besides the 150 Psalms, the Psalter also contains the nine biblical Canticles which are chanted at matins alongside the canon which evolved from them.

 Kathisma XVII, which is composed entirely of Psalm 118, "The Psalm of the Law," is an important component of Matins on Saturdays, some Sundays, Monday-Friday Midnight office, and at the funeral service.
 The entire Book of Psalms is traditionally read aloud or chanted at the side of the deceased during the whole time from death until the funeral, mirroring Jewish tradition, and is a major element of the wake.
 When the Psalms are read at a wake, there are special hymns and litanies for the departed that are chanted between each kathisma, often printed at the end of the Psalter.

 Some monasteries have a tradition of a "Cell Rule" whereby each monastic will pray several kathismata a day in addition to the ones that are said publicly during the services.
 Some Psalters have special hymns and prayers printed between the kathismata to be read as devotions when reciting the Cell Rule.
 In the 20th century, some lay Christians have adopted a continuous reading of the psalms on weekdays, praying the whole book in four weeks, three times a day, one kathisma a day.

 In the East Syriac Rite, the Psalter is divided into similar sections called hulali.

 Hymns

-The word kathisma can also refer to a set of troparia (hymns) chanted after each kathisma from the Psalter at Matins which may be preceded by a little ektenia (litany), depending on the typikon in use and a number of aspects of the day's propers.
+The word kathisma initially referred to a set of troparia (hymns) chanted after each kathisma from the Psalter at Matins, which was when monks would sit down after singing the psalms.
+Today they tend to be sung while standing, and may be preceded by a little ektenia (litany), depending on the typikon in use and a number of aspects of the day's propers.
 In Slavonic it is called a sedálen from sediti, "to sit" (Cf. Latin sedere, "to sit").
 For the sake of clarity, many translations into English use the term Sessional Hymns or Sedalen to indicate these hymns as distinct from the kathisma of psalms they follow.
 Hymns with the same name are also used after the third ode of the canon.